NelsonPython/CTF_SVBGR_2025/block_blast/ecb_solution.md

     s.sendall(MESSAGE.encode())
 ```

-### AES/ECB Vulnerability
+### AES-ECB Vulnerability

-ECB is encrypted by block.
-Get the length of the block by inputting progressively larger strings until the size of the output changes.
-In this challenge, the block size is 16.
+Launch a "byte-at-a-time" attack against an AES-ECB (Electronic Codebook) encryption oracle.
+The goal of such an attack is to decrypt an unknown secret string that is being appended to user-controlled input before encryption.
+First, get the block size because ECB is encrypted by block.
+Get the length of the block by inputting progressively longer strings until the size of the output changes.
+You can test this manually by entering progressivly longer input strings.

 ```
 └─$ python3 challenge.py